AppliedEnergistics/GuideME/docs/docs/02-changelog.md

 - Improved visibility of the debug overlay text and outlines.
 - Fix background panels in guide being drawn without depth test enabled, sometimes hiding other elements.
+- Fix "Crafting (shapeless)" sometimes overflowing the recipe box and design an easier to use API for integrating custom recipe types.

 ## 21.1.0 (Minecraft 1.21.1)